Doctor: the Latest COVID Vaccine Info for Pregnant and Nursing Moms

 Although the World Health Organization (WHO) initially recommended against vaccination during pregnancy, they updated their guidance on January 29, 2021, and their website now states: “While pregnancy puts women at higher risk of severe COVID-19, very little data are available to assess vaccine safety in pregnancy.
 Nevertheless, based on what we know about this kind of vaccine, we don’t have any specific reason to believe there will be specific risks that would outweigh the benefits of vaccination for pregnant women.
 For this reason, those pregnant women at high risk of exposure to SARS-CoV-2 (e.g., health workers) or who have comorbidities which add to their risk of severe disease, may be vaccinated in consultation with their health care provider.”

-There are not currently any recommendations for universal vaccination of pregnant women.
-However, there are two groups of pregnant women who should strongly consider getting immunized as soon as the vaccine becomes available to them: Pregnant women who work in environments with a very high risk of exposure to coronavirus, such as hospitals, medical clinics, and nursing homes; and first-responders, including police officers and firefighters.
+While there are not currently any recommendations for universal vaccination of pregnant women, the CDC and ACOG recommend that breastfeeding and pregnant women have access to the vaccine and believe it to be safe.
+There are two groups of pregnant women who should strongly consider getting immunized as soon as the vaccine becomes available to them: Pregnant women who work in environments with a very high risk of exposure to coronavirus, such as hospitals, medical clinics, and nursing homes; and first-responders, including police officers and firefighters.

 Mothers with high-risk pregnancies, such as those with diagnoses of obesity, gestational diabetes, pre-eclampsia and/or high blood pressure, should also strongly consider getting vaccinated due to being at a higher risk of developing severe illness from coronavirus.
 For mothers with both high-risk pregnancies and high-risk occupations, the benefits of being protected against the virus while pregnant likely outweigh the risks of the vaccine.
 I am in several large physician-only groups and, for the most part, it seems like female physicians who are exposed to coronavirus on a regular basis are choosing to get vaccinated while pregnant.